Tyrrrz/CliWrap/Readme.md

 ### Piping

 **CliWrap** provides a very powerful and flexible piping model that allows you to redirect process's streams, transform input and output data, and even chain multiple commands together with minimal effort.
-At its core, it's based on two abstractions: `PipeSource` which provides data for standard input stream, and `PipeTarget` which reads data coming from standard output or standard error streams.
+At its core, it's based on two abstractions: `PipeSource` which provides data for the standard input stream, and `PipeTarget` which reads data coming from the standard output stream or the standard error stream.

 By default, command's input pipe is set to `PipeSource.Null` and the output and error pipes are set to `PipeTarget.Null`.
 These objects effectively represent no-op stubs that provide empty input and discard all output respectively.